shrutipingle02/shrutipingle02/README.md

 ## About Me

-I'm a Data Analyst based in the **United States** with hands-on experience in **SQL, Python, Power BI, and Excel.**- I build the pipelines, dashboards and reports that operations teams actually rely on.
+I'm a Data Analyst based in the **United States** with hands-on experience in **SQL, Python, Power BI and Excel.**- I build the pipelines, dashboards and reports that operations teams actually rely on.

 My work spans MIS reporting, operational analytics and end-to-end data workflows where I've delivered measurable impact across multiple analytics roles.
 I work best when the problem is messy and the stakes are real.
 I own the full journey from raw data to business recommendation, not just building charts.